glk1911/hello-world/README.md

  float monthlygasprice = fulltank * weeklygas * 4; // equation stored in one variable

  cout << "This is your monthly gas price: " << monthlygasprice << endl; // displays the result of the equation stored in monthlygasprice

- cout << "what is your monthly interest rate on your monthly payment(no %): "; // using this to accurately find the true annual cost of their automobile.
-Telling the user no to input the % as it means something else in c++ cin >> interest;

- cout << " what is cost of any addtional and consistant expenses(if none skip by entering zero): "; // tires, maintinance, and oil aren't consistent expenses so i added this just in cases someone has a routine change of one of these things or something else similar cin >> adtexp;
+ cout << "what is cost of any addtional and consistant expenses(if none skip by entering zero): "; // tires, maintinance, and oil aren't consistent expenses so i added this just in cases someone has a routine change of one of these things or something else similar cin >> adtexp;

- float tmc = monthlypayment + monthlypayment * Irate + monthlygasprice + adtexp + insurance;
+ float tmc = monthlypayment + monthlygasprice + adtexp + insurance; // total monthly cost equation

  cout << "the total monthly cost of your vehicle(assuming its not your first month) is: $" << tmc << endl; // total monthly cost display

+ float tyex = tmc * 12; // the eqaution for the total car expenses annually

+ cout << "your total yearly car expenses including interest are: $" << tyex << endl;

 }